software-mansion/react-native-gesture-handler/docs/getting-started.md

 You can check [this example project](https://github.com/henrikra/nativeNavigationGestureHandler) to see this set up in action.

-**IMPORTANT!!** Remember that you need to wrap each screen that you use in you rapp with `gestureHandlerRootHOC` as with native navigation libraries each screen maps to a separate root view.
+Remember that you need to wrap each screen that you use in you rapp with `gestureHandlerRootHOC` as with native navigation libraries each screen maps to a separate root view.
 It is not enough to wrap the main screen only.